Cong-Ha/PopsicleFactory/README.md

 - Popsicles should exist for Update, Delete and Read operations

 ## Promises Made
+For this task, you will implement the create, read, and update operations.
 - Create Popsicles
+- Read Popsicles
 - Update Popsicles
-- Delete Popsicles
-- Read Popsicles

 ## Scenarios